-Fig. 3.2.2: Interferometer measurement of a 2.8 * 2 mm2 sample of diamond turned copper surface (Top) and of a 40 nm thick Cs2Te layer deposited on a copper substrate (bottom).
-The average roughness of the Cs2Te layer is 15 nm with peak to valley height up to 100 nm.

 One way to improve the uniformity of the produced layer is to heat the cathode sample during the deposition [48] to about 100 - 150 degree Celsius.
 Most probably the warm sample helps the spreading of the growing islands on the cathode surface.
 It also helps to keep the substrate clean since water is then desorbed from the surface and longer lifetime have been observed with such warm recipe [49].

 QE values of Alkali based cathodes - Cs2Te: